pranavlathigara/awesome-iOS-Library-Curator/README.md

 #### First, the gold standard libraries.
 The essentials --- You **NEED** to know about these !!
 You're likely to include each of these in most of them

-- **AFNetworking**: Probably the most "starred" iOS project on Github, and for good reason.
+- **[AFNetworking](https://github.com/AFNetworking/AFNetworking)**: Probably the most "starred" iOS project on Github, and for good reason.
 AFNetworking wraps most of the complicated NSURLSession / HTTP / Core Data into one easy to use library.
-- **ReactiveCocoa**: If you haven't heard about this one, well, you're in for a serious treat.
+- **[ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa)**: If you haven't heard about this one, well, you're in for a serious treat.
 This lib makes your iOS code _Functional_ and _Reactive_.
+Find out more from their documentation on their github page or from their [website](http://reactivecocoa.io/)
-- **Mantle**: A great lib for creating Model objects in iOS.
+- **[Mantle](https://github.com/Mantle/Mantle)**: A fantastic lib for creating Model objects in iOS.
 Normally, this requires a ton of boilerplate code.
 Now, it doesn't have to!
-- **RESTKit**: A fantastic library for making REST type requests in iOS with WEB services relatively painless.
+- **[RESTKit](https://github.com/RestKit/RestKit)**: A fantastic library for making REST type requests in iOS with WEB services relatively painless.
 It provides a powerful object mapping engine that seamlessly integrates with Core Data and a simple set of networking primitives for mapping HTTP requests and responses built on top of AFNetworking.
 It has an elegant, carefully designed set of APIs that make accessing and modeling RESTful resources feel almost magical.
-- **Masonry**: You got autolayout issues?
+- **[Masonry](https://github.com/SnapKit/Masonry)**: You got autolayout issues?
 Don't like using storyboards?
 Hate autolyout code?
 (I know I do!)
 Use this library instead!
-- **Objection**: Dependency Injection in objective-c made sooo much easier with this.
-A great great lib
+- **[Objection](http://objection-framework.org/)**: Dependency Injection in objective-c made so much easier with this.
+A great great lib that fixes one of my least favorite parts of the ojective-c language.
-- **Specta**: A light-weight TDD / BDD framework for Objective-C & Cocoa.
+- **[Specta](https://github.com/specta/specta)**: A light-weight TDD / BDD framework for Objective-C & Cocoa.
 This makes testing your code a piece of cake
-- **Expecta**: A matcher framework that works fantastically with Specta. expect(**expecta**).to.beAwesome() for testing your ReactiveCocoa code
+- **[Expecta](https://github.com/specta/expecta/)**: A matcher framework that works fantastically with Specta. expect(**expecta**).to.beAwesome() for testing your ReactiveCocoa code
+- **[OCMock](http://ocmock.org/)**: Library for easy creation of mock objects

 #### Next, because ReactiveCocoa should transform EVERYTHING when it comes to writing iOS code, here's a few extensions that should make your RAC transtion a little bit smoother